-RIM drops 16GB BlackBerry PlayBook to focus on 32GB and 64GB modelsAlex Wagner - Senior News Editor
+RIM drops 16GB BlackBerry PlayBook to focus on 32GB and 64GB modelsAlex Wagner - Deputy Managing Editor, News Desk

 If you've had your eye on a 16GB BlackBerry PlayBook, you'd better pull the trigger on one soon.
 RIM has revealed that it will no longer produce the 16GB version of its 7-inch tablet, leaving the 32GB and 64GB as the only models that'll be offered by RIM going forward.
 RIM explains that there's "more value" for users in its higher capacity models, and the company affirms that it's still committed to the tablet market.
 The full statement from RIM: